-When network mode is selected, operations apply on the devices in the network.
+When you select the network mode, operations apply on the devices in the network.
 The prompt signifies on what sub-set of devices the actions will be performed.

-In network mode there are two sub-modes which in turn have multiple sub-modes.
+In the network mode there are two sub-modes which in turn have multiple sub-modes.
 There are two pre-defined sub-modes under the network mode; groups and devices.